yuvalmargules/tutor/README.md

 ## Issues and Dillemas

-1. Can we implement feature that gets grades from Moodle?
-(Privacy issue) If not, can add feature that user's add their grades manually.
+1. Can we implement feature that gets grades from Moodle (Privacy issue)?
+If not, can add feature that user's add their grades manually.

 # Getting Started